-I should like to refer to previous exchanges and discussions between representatives of the Government of the United Kingdom of Great Britain and Northern Ireland (hereinafter referred to as "the Government of the United Kingdom") and of the Government of the Argentine Republic (hereinafter referred to as "the Government of the Argentine Republic") regarding the changes which the Government of the United Kingdom propose to introduce in their production and trade policies relating to cereals.
-In framing their proposals the Government of the United Kingdom have had in mind their responsibility for maintaining conditions under which a stable and efficient agricultural industry in the United Kingdom can develop its prosperity and also their responsibility as one of the major importers of cereals in the world towards their overseas cereals suppliers.
+I should like to refer to previous exchanges and discussions between representatives of the Government of the United Kingdom of Great Britain and Northern Ireland (hereinafter referred to as "the Government of the United Kingdom") and of the Government of the United States of America (hereinafter referred to as "the Government of the United States") regarding the changes which the Government of the United Kingdom propose to introduce in their production and trade policies relating In framing their proposals the Government of the United Kingdom have to cereals. had in mind their responsibility for maintaining conditions under which a stable and efficient agricultural industry in the United Kingdom can develop its prosperity and also their responsibility as one of the major importers of cereals in the world towards their overseas cereals suppliers.

-The Government of the United Kingdom have also taken into account that they, and the Governments of other countries who are major importers and exporters of cereals, are at present taking part in discussions in the Cereals Group of the General Agreement on Tariffs and Trade convened for the negotiation of appropriate international arrangements for cereals under the terms of the resolution of Ministers at the Ministerial Meeting of the General Agreement on Tariffs and Trade, 21st May 1963.
+The Government of the United Kingdom have also taken into account that 2. they, and the Governments of other countries who are major importers and exporters of cereals, are at present taking part in discussions in the Cereals Group of the General Agreement on Tariffs and Trade convened for the negotiation of appropriate international arrangements for cereals under the terms of the resolution of Ministers at the Ministerial Meeting of the General Agreement on Tariffs and Trade, 21st May, 1963.
+It was not the desire or intention of the Government of the United Kingdom to put